Consultation has now closed

 How could we monitor voluntary assisted dying to make sure the process is safe and effective?

-We will use your views to
+We have used your views to